 National Student Exchange

 UAF is a member of the National Student Exchange.
-Through this program, qualified students may apply for exchange enrollment at any one of almost 200 public colleges and universities throughout the United States, its territories and Canada.
+Through this program, qualified students may apply for exchange enrollment at any one of almost 200 colleges and universities throughout the United States, its territories and Canada.
 NSE enables students to study at member institutions and to take advantage of specialized courses or unique programs.
-Participation in the program is limited to one year.

 Note: Students attending any campus of the University of Alaska system under the National Student Exchange program are assumed to be receiving the benefit of reduced tuition because of their enrollment at an NSE partner university in another state.
 Therefore, time spent in NSE does not count toward the time required to establish residency in Alaska for tuition purposes.
 If students end their participation in NSE, they could begin establishing residency for tuition purposes as set forth in the UA Resident and Nonresident Tuition policy on the Tuition and Fees page.